gw8080/Oracle-program/README.md

 # Oracle-program

-Use droidscript, run the communicator then convert binary to ascii then translate to English
+Use droidscript, use decimal to send a message, this can represent any symbol in extended ascii, run the communicator then convert binary to ascii then translate to English